Huegoxaga/notes/python/standard-library.md

 - `q = Queue()` declare a Queue object.
 - `q.put(x)` add element `x` to the queue.
 - `q.get()` get the from element from the queue.

+## heapq

+- The implementation of min-heap structure
+- All of its operaions will maintain the heap property
+- `import heapq`
+- `heapq.heapify(iterable)` converts an iterable into a valid `heapList` in-place
+  - the smallest element will be at `iterable[0]`
+- `heapq.heappop(heapList)` pops and returns the smallest element from the heap
+- `heapq.heappush(heapList, item)` pushes a new item onto the heap
+- `heapq.heapreplace(heapList, item)` pops and returns the smallest element, then pushes a new item onto the heap
+- `heapq.heappushpop(heapList, item)` pushes a new item onto the heap, then pops and returns the smallest element
+- `heapq.nlargest(n, iterable)` Returns the n largest elements from iterable from large to small
+- `heapq.nsmallest(n, iterable)` Returns the n smallest elements from iterable from small to large

 ## time